Part 1: Purpose

 Part 3: Qualitative Measures of Progress

 All students are required to maintain the minimum cumulative GPA of 2.0.
 All credits are included in the calculations.
 Determining financial aid satisfactory progress begins with the first credit.
 Evaluation for determining satisfactory academic progress, however, does not begin until after the student has attempted their 5th credit, unless this would prevent a student from meeting the standards by the time of their completion of the program.
 Grades of A, B, C, D, F and FN will be included in the GPA calculation.

 Subpart A: Required Completion Percentage

 All students are required to complete a minimum of 67% of cumulative registered credits.
-All credits are included in the calculations.
+All credits are included in the calculations Evaluation for determining satisfactory academic progress, however, does not begin until after the student has attempted their 5th credit, unless this would prevent a student from meeting the standards by the time of their completion of the program.
 Determining financial aid satisfactory progress begins with the first credit.
-Evaluation for determining satisfactory academic progress, however, does not begin until after the student has attempted his/her 5th credit, unless this would prevent a student from meeting the standards by the time of her or his completion of the program.